 Tea guides

 That is why the Agree Superfoods tea collection includes Green Tea, White Tea, and Black Tea.
-Each one suits a different moment, and understanding those differences makes it easier to choose well.
+Each one suits a different kind of pantry need, and each one feels at its best in a slightly different situation.

 Green tea: clean and everyday

 Green tea is often the easiest choice for people who want a lighter daily tea routine.
-It feels calm, fresh, and easy to revisit without making the ritual feel heavy.
+It feels neat, fresh, and relatively easy to revisit without making the ritual feel heavy.
+That makes it especially useful for people who want tea to support a modern everyday routine.

 When green tea fits best